park31821/siamese-network/README.md

 ## Results

+### Constrastive loss function

 ![스크린샷 2022-03-21 오후 12 59 05](https://user-images.githubusercontent.com/74476122/159199727-5a1bf227-cf54-4fd4-b9f9-f01842f2e4f4.png)

-The graph above is model accuracy and loss when constrastive loss function was used, the batch size was 128 and the number of epochs were 15.
+The batch size was 128 and the number of epochs were 15.

+### Triplet loss function

 ![스크린샷 2022-03-21 오후 1 03 45](https://user-images.githubusercontent.com/74476122/159200038-aef3c2ac-1310-44d1-bc5a-5d8299b4a757.png)

-The graph above is model accuracy and loss when triplet loss function was used, the batch size was 128 and the number of epochs were 20.
+The batch size was 128 and the number of epochs were 20.

 ### Accuracy comparison of Siamese networks using contrastive loss function and triplet loss function

 ![스크린샷 2022-03-21 오후 1 04 53](https://user-images.githubusercontent.com/74476122/159200113-81fc1cb3-1958-49a1-9e4b-8ac955e4087e.png)

+## Generalisation capability of Siamese network

+One of the main advantages of the Siamese network is that we do not need to know the number of classes before building the model.
+The similarity of images is calculated based on their distance; hence, the network is generalised, and there is no further training required if the data is fluid.
+The results show that it could still identify the similarity of images with an accuracy of approximately 67% when the model was tested on the test split.
+The test split of the dataset contained alphabet classes from 41 to 50, which were not included in the training process.
+Therefore, it shows that the Siamese network can learn discriminative features of images without training the whole dataset and still generalise the network.